mayur-ml/TrillionaireMayur/README.md

 </div>

-                                     “Limits, like fears, are often just an illusion." - Michael Jordan
+   <h2 align="center"> “Limits, like fears, are often just an illusion." - Michael Jordan</h2>

 <!---